jp117/handicapCheck/README.md

 ## Setup

 ### Prerequisites
-- Python 3.12 or higher
+- Python 3.9 or higher
-- Git
+- Docker (recommended for running the app)
+- Google Cloud project with Gmail and Google Sheets API enabled

 ### Installation